How having a plan in place benefits everyone

 Estate planning is something everyone needs to consider, no matter your net worth.
 More than just a will, an estate plan is a comprehensive set of documents and instructions that outlines requested actions for the division of assets, executor identification, and setting up any trusts and charitable donations.
 As a whole, its purpose is to ensure that one’s financial legacy is intact and ready to be passed on to the next generation.
 Can it be challenging?
 Yes.
 But the reality of estate planning is that when it is organized in advance, both you and your loved ones can focus on enjoying the little things in life together.
 With time and intentionality upfront, having a settled estate plan can help alleviate the emotional and financial burden that will fall upon your family after your passing.

-Considering that it can take upwards of to settle an estate, working to have your estate plan in place before that day shouldn’t be saved for a later date.
+Considering that it can take upwards of a year and a half to settle an estate, working to have your estate plan in place before that day shouldn’t be saved for a later date.
 And we understand how the prospect of estate planning can be overwhelming, even to the point of putting it aside to a later date.
 Even today, despite the rising belief that estate plans and even basic wills are important, especially amongst 18-34 year old’s, the number one reason people say they don’t have a will or plan in place is as simple as not getting around to it.

 Whether this is based on the belief that estate plans are for an older generation or that it can be done quickly and independently, these misconceptions can mean complications and obstacles down the road.
 This is why we encourage beginning the process sooner rather than later, starting with a solid understanding the importance of and steps necessary for solid estate plan.